Table of Contents

 Radiation therapy employs high-energy rays to target and eliminate cancer cells.
 This treatment option is often preferred for lung cancer cases, especially when the cancer is located near vital organs like the heart, due to its ability to minimize exposure to radiation waves impacting the heart muscles.

 Targeted therapy utilizes drugs that specifically inhibit the growth and spread of cancer-causing cells.
 These drugs can be administered in the form of oral pills or intravenous medications.
-Prior to starting targeted therapy, specific tests are conducted to assess whether this treatment method is suitable for the individual’s condition.
+Before starting targeted therapy, specific tests are conducted to assess whether this treatment method is suitable for the individual’s condition.

 Embracing a Healthy Diet